Erlotinib (Tarceva®) is a targeted therapy drug. It is used to treat non-small cell lung cancer (NSCLC) and pancreatic cancer.

 If your mouth or throat is sore:

 - tell your nurse or doctor – they can give you a mouthwash or medicines to help

 - try to drink plenty of fluids

 You may notice that you feel low or have changes in your mood.
 Talk to your doctor or nurse if you feel like this.
-It might help to talk to a family member or friend about how you are feeling.
-We have more information about dealing with emotions.
+It may help to talk to a family member or friend about how you are feeling.

 Erlotinib can cause nosebleeds.
 These are usually mild and stop without needing treatment.
 Tell your doctor or nurse if you have nosebleeds.

 This treatment may cause headaches.
 If you have headaches, tell your doctor.
 They may give you painkillers to help.

 Numb or tingling hands or feet (peripheral neuropathy)